93he/Offense-Meets-Defense-Protecting-OT-Camera-Systems/README.md

-Offense Meets Defense: OT Cybersecurity Strategies vs IT Adversary-in-the-Loop 🎓 University Cybersecurity Project – Educational Only **⚠️ Disclaimer:** This project is for educational purposes only.
+Offense Meets Defense: OT Cybersecurity Strategies vs IT Adversary-in-the-Loop

+ 🎓 University Cybersecurity Project – Educational Only

+⚠️ Disclaimer:This project is for educational purposes only.
 It must not be used for real‑world unauthorized access.

 ---